Description

 -able, we could

-easily check for that and call the function according to whether the value was
+tediously check for that and call the function according to whether the value was

 provided: